mavam/trac-hub/README.md

 all trac-related configuration options.
 At this point trac-hub only supports SQLite, but it would be trivial to add PostgreSQL and MySQL support.

-The section `github` includes your github login credentials and the repository in which to migrate.
-Note that all issues and comments will use the provided username.
+The section `github` includes the repository to migrate as well as a list of github account credentials.
+The latter enables creating issues/comments under the corresponding github user.
+If trac-hub cannot map a trac user to a github user, it defaults to the first account entry.

 The section `labels` allows for custom label mappings.
 Since github's issue tracker does not have a first-class notion of ticket priority, type, and